-The Management of Irida Women's Center is responsible for the adoption and approval of this Policy, its periodic review, and the monitoring of its implementation.
-The Management of Irida Women's Center also responsible for the proper implementation of this Policy, as well as for its communication to all stakeholders, the training of staff and associates in matters related to fraud, in order to ensure their continuous awareness and vigilance.
+Heads of Departments are responsible for the adoption and approval of this Policy, its periodic review, and the monitoring of its implementation.
+Heads of Departments are also responsible for the proper implementation of this Policy, as well as for its communication to all stakeholders, the training of staff and associates in matters related to fraud, in order to ensure their continuous awareness and vigilance.